Blue Moon in May 2026: Exact Date, Time & Meaning

 What Does a Calendrical Blue Moon Mean?

 Apart from calendrical, there are also seasonal Blue Moons.
-We break down the science and myths behind Blue Moons in more detail in our dedicated article – check it out to learn what Blue Moons really are.
+We break down the science and myths behind Blue Moons in more detail in our dedicated article – check it out: What is a Blue Moon?

 May Micromoon Meaning